winitzki/scall/tutorial/programming_dhall.md

 Recall that an inequality type requires us to have a function that compares values at run time.
 However, Dhall cannot compare type symbols at run time.
 (It is not possible to write a function `equalT : Type → Type → Bool` such that `equalT Text Text === True` but `equalT Text Double === False`.)
-So, we cannot define a type-level inequality type such as `LeibnizUnequalT`.
+So, we cannot define a type-level inequality type analogous to `LeibnizUnequal`.

 ### Symbolic reasoning with Leibniz equality